Dillard’s Clerk Fired After Black Dad Schools Him on Why N-Word Is So Vile

-A Dillard’s employee has been fired after allegedly hurling the N-word at a Black father who then gracefully explained to the worker—in a video that later went viral—why the slur stings.
+A Dillard’s department store employee in Dallas, Texas has been fired after allegedly hurling the N-word at a Black father who then gracefully explained to the worker—in a video that later went viral—why the slur stings.

 Instagram user Aisha uploaded the video on Monday with the caption, “DILLARDS TRIED TO GET THIS VIDEO REMOVED.”

-The social media user went on to explain that she pulled out her camera when a Dillard’s employee in Dallas, Texas, called her cousin, who was shopping with his little boy, a racial slur after he asked where the fitting rooms were located.
+The social media user went on to explain that she pulled out her camera when a Dillard’s employee in Dallas called her cousin, who was shopping with his little boy, a racial slur after he asked where the fitting rooms were located.

 “Unfortunately, a 10-year-old male was exposed to how cruel this world can be towards him BECAUSE OF THE COLOR OF HIS SKIN,” Aisha says, “but his father showed him the right way to handle the situation, gracefully.”